BindBC/bindbc-lua/README.md

 */
 // version(Windows) loadLua("libs/lua51.dll")
 ```
 Because of the number of changes to Lua's C API between releases, `bindbc-lua` does not attempt to load any version by default as there is no version of the API that is shared by all supported versions of Lua.
 A specific version of Lua must be specified via the `-version` compiler switch or the `versions` DUB directive with the desired Lua version number.
-In this example, the Lua dynamic binding is compiled to support Lua 5.1 (note that version `0.1.0` as used here is just an example; please use the latest version in real code):
+In this example, the Lua dynamic binding is compiled to support Lua 5.1:

 __dub.json__
 ```
 "dependencies": {
-    "bindbc-lua": "~>0.1.0"
+    "bindbc-lua": "~>0.6.0"
 },
 "versions": ["LUA_51"]
 ```

 __dub.sdl__
 ```
-dependency "bindbc-lua" version="~>0.1.0"
+dependency "bindbc-lua" version="~>0.6.0"
 versions "LUA_51"
 ```